Reviewed: 8th April 2019

 In order to benefit as a company director or employee, you must have a minimum shareholding of 5% when the sale or disposal is made.
 There is no limit to the number of businesses you can sell throughout your career and still qualify for this scheme, instead Entrepreneurs’ Relief has a lifetime limit set at £10 million of capital gains; this means potential savings of up to £1 million per individual.

 When you dispose of a business, or part of a business, you may be eligible to claim Entrepreneurs’ Tax Relief.
 Disposal can be facilitated through a sale or gifting of the business, or closing down the company through a solvent liquidation procedure known as Members’ Voluntary Liquidation (MVL).

-By claiming Entrepreneurs’ Relief you reduce the liability for CGT, but you must meet the qualifying conditions for one year prior to the disposal or sale.
-Due to changes announced in the Autumn Budget 2018, this holding period will increase to two years from 6 April 2019.
+By claiming Entrepreneurs’ Relief you reduce the liability for CGT, but you must meet the qualifying conditions during the two years prior to the disposal or sale.
+Changes announced in the Autumn Budget 2018, increased this holding period from 12 months up to the current two years as of 6 April 2019.

 Entrepreneurs’ Relief is most commonly claimed via your self-assessment tax return, however, if this is not possible you can also submit a claim by writing to HMRC, or by completing Section A of the ‘Claim for Entrepreneurs’ Relief’ HS275 form which is available online.

 The deadline for claiming is the 31 January of the year following the tax year in which the sale or disposal was made.
 So the deadline for disposals made in the current tax year (6 April 2018 – 5 April 2019) is 31 January 2021.